On today’s date in 1915, the poem In Flanders Fields was published in Punch magazine.

 Written by Canadian doctor and Lieutenant Colonel John McCrae, the poem immortalized the poppy and inspired the adoption of handmade poppies to be worn in memory of those who died in the war.
 The commemoration is also used to raise money for veterans and their families.

 In 2015, Canada Post unveiled a stamp (Scott #2835-36) to mark the 100th anniversary of McCrae’s poignant poem.
-Designed by Janice Carter and Tejashri Kapure, of q30 Design, the stamp is based on iconic imagery inspired by the poem, including rows of crosses, bravely singing larks and the fragile red poppy, which appears with the permission of the Royal Canadian Legion.
+Designed by Janice Carter and Tejashri Kapure, of q30 Design, the stamp highlights the poem’s now-iconic imagery, including rows of crosses, bravely singing larks and the fragile red poppy, which appears with the permission of the Royal Canadian Legion.

 A five-stamp mini pane features the poem in the author’s handwriting in a version that varies slightly from that made famous by Britain’s Punch magazine.